WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/placeholders.md

 For example, *`POST_ID`* represents a post ID in a code example, command, and example output.
 In example output, *`VERSION`* represents the version of a plugin, theme, or software; the reader is not expected to set this to a specific value.

 This page explains how to format placeholder variables in commands and code examples.
 For more information about other code-related documentation, see [Code in text](), [Code examples](), and [Command line interface syntax]().

+## Placeholder variables

+### Placeholder variables in inline text

+### Placeholder variables in code blocks

+### Placeholder variable text

+For text in placeholder variables, use uppercase characters with underscore delimiters.